guybeckenstein/robo-advisor/README.md

       Make these configurations:
     </h4>
     <small style="color: red;">
-      * You must configure a database called `robo_advisor` in your postgres!
+      * You must configure a database called `roboadvisor` in your postgres!
 Otherwise, it won't work.
 Use pgAdmin 4 or PSQL for it.
       <br>
       ** You should also create a file called `.env.dev` in the root folder (robo-advisor), and add environment variables there
     </small>